nanomsg/nng/docs/ref/tran/udp.md

 and oversize messages will be dropped by the sender before going to the network.

 The maximum message size to receive can be configured with the [`NNG_OPT_RECVMAXSZ`] option.

+## Peer Admission

+Each new source address causes the listener to allocate a logical UDP peer.
+To bound the resources consumed by spoofed or otherwise untrusted connection requests, listeners admit at most 1024 peers by default.
+Configure [`NNG_OPT_UDP_MAX_PEERS`] before starting the listener to select another limit.
+A value of 0 disables this protection.

 ## Keep Alive